-- (g) Care plans are updated annually or when a significant change occurs.
+(g) Care plans are updated annually or when a significant change occurs.
 Significant change is defined as a reported significant change, for better or worse, in the participant's cognition, mood/behavior, ADL's or medical condition.
-Annual updates and significant change assessments are completed through a participant interview.
-Annual and significant change assessments could have all or parts of the assessment completed through telephonic or other technology media.
-Interim updates are made as necessary when there are changes in providers, schedules, etc. - (h) ALTSA policy stipulates that the participant is the primary source of assessment information.
+Annual updates and significant change assessments are completed face-to-face where the participant resides.
+Interim updates are made as necessary when there are changes in providers, schedules, etc.

+(h) ALTSA policy stipulates that the participant is the primary source of assessment information.
 The participant and their legal representative (if applicable), along with the case manager develop the plan of care.
 The participant may include any other person(s) of their choosing including family and other formal and informal supports.
 The participant has free choice of qualified providers.
 Within the parameters of the program, participants can choose the services that will best meet their needs.